andrew-boutin/dndtextapi/docs/DEVELOPMENT.md

 ## Manual Endpoint Testing

-Most of the endpoints require headers like `CONTENT-TYPE` and/or `ACCEPT`.
-Also, many of the endpoints are for operations other than `GET`.
-This makes hitting the endpoints directly through the browser mostly unusable.
-On top of this, most endpoints require authentication which requires sending a cookie along with your requests so things like `curl` and standard `Postman` can't be used out of the box either.
+Most of the functionality in the API doesn't use `GET` which makes manual testing using the browser tedious by having to use Javascript with the dev tools.
+Also, most endpoints require authentication, which requires sending a cookie along with your requests after signing in using a browser, so things like `curl` and standard `Postman` can't be used out of the box.

-However, you can a combintation of `Chrome`, `Postman`, and `Interceptor` to be able to easily make REST API requests.
+However, you can use a combintation of `Chrome`, `Postman`, and `Interceptor` to be able to easily make REST API requests.

 ### Installation and Setup